sebGilR/WeatherApp/README.md

 ## Features

-- Get the city's weather in either celsius or fahrenheit.
+- Get the city's weather in either Celsius or Fahrenheit.
 - A gif is loaded depending on the weather conditions.
-- Additional details like country, temperature and estimate of how the temperature feels, are presented.
+- Additional details like country, temperature, and estimate of how the temperature feels, are presented.

 ## Potential Features